 The award will increase research contribution to the development of a qualitative early education sector based on scientific evidence and the best international practices.
 In addition to adopting innovation in early education, the award will advance practitioners’ various educational and developmental skills by designing the best programs, improving curriculum, promoting innovative educational practices and modern teaching methods.
 This helps fulfill the aspirations of the wise leadership in preparing our generations for the next fifty years.

-The General Secretariat of the Khalifa Award for Education and … Continue reading “Khalifa Award Joint Meeting with ECA”
+The General Secretariat of the Khalifa Award for Education has … Continue reading “Khalifa International Award for Early Learning applications being sorted out”